 enrolled in an accredited college may submit essays for an award.
 NEF will also accept submissions from college students who are not currently members of The Naturist Society for one of the two awards each year.
 Winning essays may,

 upon approval of the magazine's editor, be published in Nude & Natural magazine.

-NEF has as its mission the education of legislators, business owners, and the general public on matters pertaining to naturism.
+NEF has, as an important aspect of its mission, the education of legislators, business owners, and the general public on matters pertaining to naturism.
 NEF recognizes that naturists attending colleges and universities have a unique opportunity to educate society about the values and advantages of social nudity.
-To this end NEF wishes to foster - through the NEF Scholastic Award - informed discussions on these matters.
-NEF encourages students to apply the knowledge and skills acquired in their education to the task of writing an original essay exploring one of the many aspects or implications of naturism.
+To this end, NEF wishes to foster — through the NEF Scholastic Award — informed discussions on these matters.
+NEF encourages students to apply the knowledge and skills acquired in their education to the task of writing an original research essay exploring one of the many aspects or implications of naturism.

 Who may submit an essay for the NEF Scholastic Award?

-Anyone with a current membership in his or her own name with The Naturist Society and who also is currently registered at an accredited two-or four-year college or university, as an undergraduate or graduate student, may submit an essay for the NEF Scholastic Award.
-The student's membership with TNS must be current upon submission of the essay and upon award of the $1000.
-The TNS membership must be in his or her name.
-Naturists not presently members of TNS may choose to join TNS in order to be qualified for submitting an essay for the NEF Scholastic Award.
-TNS members may receive at most one such award, although there is no limit to the number of essays a student may submit.
-TNS staff, NEF board members, and their immediate families are not eligible for the NEF Scholastic Award.
+Anyone who is currently registered at an accredited college or university as an undergraduate or graduate student, may submit a research essay for one of the two annual NEF Scholastic Awards offered by the Naturist Education Foundation.
+Students may receive, at most, one NEF Scholastic Award, although there is no limit to the number of essays a student may submit.
+TNS staff, NEF board members, and their immediate family members are not eligible for the NEF Scholastic Award.

 What kind of essay may be submitted for the NEF Scholastic Award?